calculator with amortization schedule

 r: Monthly interest rate (the annual interest rate divided by 12, so a 6% interest rate would be .06 / 12 = .005.

-n: Total number of payments over the loan term, so a 15-year mortgage would have 180 monthly payments.
+n: Total number of payments over the loan term, so a 15-year loan amortization or mortgage would have 180 monthly payments.

 Ditch Your Day Job: How to Retire Early with Rental Income (Free 8-Video Course)